Continuing education is defined as a

 Activate my license

-Returning to the same broker: Broker should send a letter to the Commission along with 7 hours of continuing education.
+Returning to the same broker: Broker should send a License Status Update Form to the Commission along with 7 hours of continuing education.

 Joining a new brokerage: Fill out the Change Broker Form and send to the Commission with 7 hours of continuing education and fee.